pdjr-signalk-plugins/range-monitor/README.md

 plugin configuration interface.
 Navigate to _Server_->_Plugin config_ and select the _Threshold notifier_ tab.

-Configuration is simply a matter of maintaining list of Signal K Node server paths which the plugin should monitor and specifying the conditons under a which notification should be raised and the attributes of the raised notification.
+Configuration is simply a matter of maintaining a list of the Signal K Node server paths which the plugin should monitor and specifying the conditons under which notifications should be raised and the attributes which should be associated with them.

-On first use the monitored path list will be empty.
+On first use the list of monitored paths will be empty.
 A new path can be added by clicking the __[+]__ button which will open an empty configuration panel.
+An existing, unwanted path can be deleted by licking the __[x]__ button adjacent to the path's configuration panel.

 ![Configuration panel](readme/screenshot.png)

-The configuration panel consists of the following fields.
+The configuration panel for a monitored path consists of the following fields.

-__Enabled?__
+__Enabled__
-Whether or not the following path is being (should be)  monitored.
+Checkbox specifying whether or not the path should be monitored.
 Default is yes (checked).
 Change this to temporarily disable individual notifications rather than permanently deleting them.